svenbacia/iTunesSearchAPI/README.md

 ## Installation

 ### Cocoapods
-AddButton is available through [CocoaPods](cocoapods.org).
+iTunesSearchAPI is available through [CocoaPods](cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```Ruby
 pod "iTunesSearchAPI"